-typ values SHOULD either be registered in the IANA JSON Web Signature and Encryption Type Values registry [JWS] or be a value that contains a Collision Resistant Namespace.
+typ values SHOULD either be registered in the IANA JSON Web Signature and Encryption Type Values registry defined in [JWS] or be a value that contains a Collision Resistant Name.

-4.1.11. "cty" (Content Type) Header Parameter
+4.1.11. "ctv" (Content Type) Header Parameter

-The cty (content type) header parameter MAY be used to declare the type of the encrypted content (the Plaintext) in an application-specific manner in contexts where this is useful to the application.
+The cty (content type) header parameter is used to declare the type of the encrypted content (the Plaintext) in an application-specific manner in contexts where this is useful to the application.
 This parameter has no effect upon the JWE processing.
-Content type values that are not understood SHOULD be ignored.
 The cty value is a case sensitive string.
 Use of this header parameter is OPTIONAL.